-Pushing a mower just isn’t fun, especially a self propelled, they’re heavy.
-Fitting a self drive cable is a lot less effort than pushing.
+Pushing a mower isn’t fun, especially a self-propelled one.
+They’re heavy.
+Fitting a self-drive cable is a lot less effort than pushing.

 - Remove cable handle bar end